Evaluating Scene-based In-Situ Item Labeling for Immersive Conversational Recommendation: Experimental Results

 We observe strong scenario-dependent effects.
-In the Fashion scenario, visual information of the item substantially improves performance, with using visual-only outperforming textual attributes.
+In the Fashion scenario, visual information of the item substantially improves performance, with visual-only outperforming textual attributes.
+This suggests that egocentric scenes could provide a discriminative visual signal for items, beyond what their metadata provides.

 In contrast, for the Movie and Retail scenarios, visual information yields limited or even negative gains.
 This disparity reflects the varying discriminative power of visual cues across scenarios: in retail settings, items on the same shelf are often visually similar and can only be distinguished through non-visual attributes (e.g., function, price, reviews), as illustrated by the car floor mat example in \Autoref{fig:three-plots}.

 \textit{Limitation 1:} \emph{Existing methods cannot effectively leverage modalities of item information germane to the scenario.
 Naively combining visual and textual features (V+T) can be inefficient and may even degrade performance (cf. \Autoref{fig:item_reprsentation}).}